UltraEngine/Documentation/CPP_CreateProgressBar.md

 # CreateProgressBar #

-The button widget can be used to create push buttons, checkboxes, radio buttons, and toolbar items.
-Buttons emit a WIDGETACTION event when pushed.
-Some styles use the widget state to indicate whether they are selected.
+The progressbar widget displays a horizontal bar that indicates the progress of some task.
+The progress complete can be set using the [Widget::SetProgress](SetProgress.md) method.

 ## Syntax ##
 - shared_ptr<[Widget](Widget.md)\> **CreateProgressBar**(const int x, const int y, const int width, const int height, shared_ptr<[Widget](Widget.md)\> parent)